 The Legacy Gala

-The Legacy Gala is an annual event that celebrates the legacy of Bishop Moore Catholic High School's mission while honoring individuals who have established a legacy of service and philanthropy for our community and Bishop Moore Catholic for several decades.
+The Legacy Gala is an annual event that celebrates the legacy of Bishop Moore Catholic High School's mission, while honoring individuals who have established a legacy of service and philanthropy for our community and Bishop Moore Catholic over the years.

-Their leadership has helped achieve Catholic education excellence and ensure its future in Central Florida.
-Event proceeds will establish the Legacy Fund which will focus on enriching the Bishop Moore Catholic students’ experience to more fully develop them personally, spiritually, and intellectually.
+The leadership of these individuals has helped achieve Catholic education excellence and ensure its future in Central Florida.
+Event proceeds will establish the Legacy Fund which will focus on enriching the Bishop Moore Catholic students’ experience to more fully develop these students personally, spiritually, and intellectually.

 Bishop Moore Catholic is the largest private high school in Central Florida with an enrollment of 1,400 plus students.
 Last year, The Legacy Gala attracted over 700 attendees including a broad cross-section of alumni, current families, business and civic leaders, as well as other VIPs.

 Proceeds for this event will go towards our Guardian Angel Fund, which provides families with tuition assistance.

 Our 2021 Honorees